invoiceninja/dockerfiles/README.md

 ### Show logs without `docker-compose`

-If you are not running the `docker-compose` you first need to find the container id for your php container with `docker ps`.
+If you are not running `docker-compose` you first need to find the container id for your php container with `docker ps`.
 Then you can run

 ```shell
 docker logs -f <CONTAINER NAME>